dwavesystems/dwave-ocean-sdk/docs/examples/not.rst

 on this penalty function has minimal values (lowest energy states) for variable values that also represent a NOT gate.

+See the :std:doc:`D-Wave Problem-Solving Handbook <sysdocs_gettingstarted:doc_handbook>`
-See the system documentation for more information about penalty functions in general, and penalty functions for representing Boolean operations.
+for more information about penalty functions in general, and penalty functions for representing Boolean operations.

 Formulating the Problem as a QUBO